savashn/ecewo/README.md

 ## Route Handling
 ### Handlers

-ecewo has strong built-in JSON library named [cJSON](https://github.com/DaveGamble/cJSON), thanks to [Dave Gamble](https://github.com/DaveGamble).
+ecewo has a strong built-in JSON library named [cJSON](https://github.com/DaveGamble/cJSON), thanks to [Dave Gamble](https://github.com/DaveGamble).
 So we are able to play with JSON objects easily.

 You'll see `handlers.c` and `handlers.h` files in the `src` folder in the root.
 They are default example files.